 There are several different Disney Theme Park Tickets available through the Armed Forces Salute for Disney World and Disneyland.

-For Walt Disney World in Orlando Florida, Four-Day Tickets are available.
-These are available with three different options.
+For Walt Disney World in Orlando Florida, 4-Day or 5-Day Tickets are available.

 - Park Hopper Option